Earn Academic Credit for Your Internship with COMM 3610

 An internship is a new and temporary position in which students learn and apply new skills directly related to their major under the guidance of a professional.
 To receive academic credit for an internship related to the Communication major, students must take the online course COMM 3610 concurrent with their internship placement.
 COMM 3610 is offered for credit/no credit only and fulfills a requirement for the Communication major.

 - COMM 3610 is for new current internships only.
-Credit cannot be received for repeated or past internships, or regular jobs.
+Credit cannot be received for a past internship.

 - Students may take the course for 1-6 credits during the semester.
 The course may be taken up to 3 times, students can only earn a maximum of 12 credits combined.
 Please Note: COMM 3610 can only count for one course in a given semester.
 The course will not count for two separate courses if you opt to take it for 6 credits (in other words, it is one course taken for 6 credits).

 - You must submit a new application for each semester you wish to enroll in COMM 3610.

 - Internship dates must coincide with semester dates as closely as possible.

 - Your internship supervisor cannot be a relative, spouse, or fellow student.

 Career Coach & Liaison to the College of Humanities

 - Log in.
 If you don’t have an account click “Sign Up”